I Want To...

 Assistant Professor of Plastic and Reconstructive Surgery

-Expertise: Apert/Crouzon Syndrome, Benign Pathology of the Jaw, Cleft Lip, Cleft Palate, Craniofacial Reconstruction, Craniofacial Surgery, Craniomaxillofacial Surgery , Craniosynostosis, Dentofacial Deformities, Distraction Osteogenesis, Ear Surgery, Facial Lesions, Facial Scar Revision, Facial Trauma, Jaw Dislocation or Fracture, Jaw Tumors, Malocclusion, Microtia, Nasal Reconstruction, Orbital Trauma, Orthognathic Surgery , Pediatric Craniofacial Disorders, Pediatric Dermatology, Pediatric Facial Trauma, Pediatric Head and Neck Masses, Pediatric Oral and Maxillofacial Surgery, Pediatric Plastic Surgery, Pierre Robin Syndrome, Plastic Surgery, Reconstructive Jaw Surgery, Sleep Apnea Surgery, Stickler Syndrome ...read more
+Expertise: Apert/Crouzon Syndrome, Benign Pathology of the Jaw, Cleft Lip, Cleft Palate, Craniofacial Reconstruction, Craniofacial Surgery, Craniomaxillofacial Surgery , Craniosynostosis, Dentofacial Deformities, Distraction Osteogenesis, Ear Surgery, Facial Lesions, Facial Scar Revision, Facial Trauma, Jaw Dislocation or Fracture, Jaw Tumors, Malocclusion, Microtia, Nasal Reconstruction, Neonatal Distraction, Neonatal Ear Molding, Orbital Trauma, Orthognathic Surgery , Pediatric Craniofacial Disorders, Pediatric Dermatology, Pediatric Facial Trauma, Pediatric Head and Neck Masses, Pediatric Oral and Maxillofacial Surgery, Pediatric Plastic Surgery, Pediatric Torticollis, Pierre Robin Syndrome, Plagiocephaly, Plastic Surgery, Polydactyly (extra fingers), Reconstructive Jaw Surgery, Sleep Apnea Surgery, Stickler Syndrome ...read more

 The Johns Hopkins Hospital (Main Entrance)